-Ken Thompson is a Turing Award winner and an all-around genius – gave a seminal talk during his Turing Award acceptance called “Reflections on Trusting Trust.”
-In it, he shows how to sneak a Trojan horse into your application (in his case, the Unix operating system) while you compile the source code of the application using the C compiler.
+Ken Thompson is a Turing Award winner and an all-around genius – gave a seminal talk during his 1984 Turing Award acceptance called “Reflections on Trusting Trust.”
+In this lecture, he shows how to sneak a Trojan horse into your application (in his case, the Unix operating system) while you compile the source code of the application using the C compiler.

 Say the C compiler has malicious code in it that patiently waits for pieces of code that look like Unix’s source code, and the moment it knows that it is compiling this particular source code, it adds the Trojan horse code into the final Unix compiled binary.
 This Unix binary now has a Trojan horse and is no longer secure.